-For many parents this week is another milestone in the diary.
+For many parents September is another milestone in the diary.
 Kids going back to school after the summer break marks the point where we all start preparing for Christmas.

 If you are a business owner, it’s important that you start planning early.
-Last year was not the Christmas that many wanted it to be, and we have a suspicion that many will want to make up for it this year.
+The last few year have not been the Christmas that many wanted it to be, and we have a suspicion that many will want to make up for it this year despite the current climate.

 Christmas is an important time for us all, it’s when families get together.
 Families that may not see each other all year round and maybe for some this has been longer than a year.
 We are all desperate to reunite and make Christmas 2021 one to remember.